dsanson/pandoc-completion/README.markdown

     pandoc --reference-odt

 will do the same, for files ending in `.odt`.

-To use, put it somewhere, e.g.,

-    $HOME/etc/bash-completions.d/pandoc-completion.bash

-and put something like

-    [[ -s "$HOME/etc/bash-completions.d/pandoc-completion.bash" ]] && source "$HOME/etc/bash-completions.d/pandoc-completion.bash"

-into your `.bashrc`.

 Note that this script is messy.
 I don't know a lot about writing bash completion scripts, and I find that the documentation of the options